MetPX/sarracenia/doc/Admin.rst

 for use in transport engines.

 All Account names should be unique, but nothing will avoid clashes when sources originate from different pump networks, and clients at different destinations.
-In practice, name clases are addressed by routing to avoid two different sources' with the same name having their data offerings combined on a single tree.
+In practice, name clashes are addressed by routing to avoid two different sources' with the same name having their data offerings combined on a single tree.
 On the other hand, name clashes are not always an error.
 Use of a common source account name on different clusters may be used to implement folders that